szabgab/perlmaven.com/sites/en/pages/adding-the-to-field-to-the-mongodb-database.md

 where the address of the From-field matches that value.

 Respectively `db.messages.find( {'To.address': 'foovar@qux.com'} )` will fetch
-all the messages where <b>one of the addresses</b> of the To field match.
+all the messages where **one of the addresses** of the To field match.

 Before executing a find() in the shell we might want to execute a `db.messages.find( {'To.address': 'foovar@qux.com'} ).count()` that will return the number